cloudninedigital/cnd-python-template/README.md

 Cloud Functions in GCP.

-This template uses Python for implementing all the logic deployed in your GCP Functions and Terraform as a deployment technique.
+This template uses Python for implementing all the logic deployed in your GCP Functions and Terraform as a deployment system.

 # How use the ETL template